Matex600/Battle-of-Grunwald/README.md

 * #ff8080 For hover function on navigation bar to enable user to see where they hover.
 * #989898 For form background-color to make the form stand out.
 * rgba(255,255,255, 0.5); For div elements in index.html and glossary.html to improve visibility and design.
+* Using #080808 colour text against rgba(152, 152, 152, 0.3); background I have a score of AA 6.9 pass for accessibility.

 ![Eightshapes Contrast Grid](assets/documents/contrastgrid.png)